snuq/SnuKivyTemplate/Readme.md

 #### snu.label.InfoLabel
 Special label that is filled with the app.infotext text, will also flash when the text changes.

+#### snu.label.TickerLabel
+Label that scrolls text back and forth when the text is larger than the label size.
+Set 'ticker_delay' to adjust delay in seconds before label scrolls.
+Set 'ticker_amount' to change the scroll pixel size per frame, this can be less than one for slower scrolling.

 <br/>

 # snu.layouts Classes